theHostileNegotiator/KWBandage/PatchNotes.md

 #### Decoy Army
 1. Can select and clone Drone Ships
 	* Removed Drone ships from being cloned
+#### Power Signature Scan
+1. Support Power deducted resources twice, as the SpecialPower Update Module attribute UpdateModuleStartsAttack was not set to "true"
+	* Set attribute for SpecialPower Update Module "ModuleTag_PowerSignatureScan" UpdateModuleStartsAttack to "true"
+		* Fixes sound playing twice
 #### Cloaking Field
 1. Advanced Units have a damage reduction to ability except for Sub-factions
 	* Applied damage reduction to Sub-faction Advanced Units